 About me

-Before joining the Paris center, I was a research engineer in the PARIETAL team at the Saclay center of INRIA.
-I was mainly working on developping and maintaining neuro-science and machine learning softwares like Nilearn in which I am still involved as a core developer.
+Before joining the Paris center, I was a research engineer in the PARIETAL team at the Saclay center of Inria.
+I was mainly working on developping and maintaining neuro-science and machine learning softwares like Nilearn.

-I have a strong interest in open source projects, you can find more details on my contributions through my GitHub profile, or in the Open source section of this website.
+I have a strong interest in open source projects, you can find more details on my contributions through my GitHub profile.

 Prior positions

-Before joining INRIA, I was a postdoctoral reasearcher in the Complex Networks team, at the computer science laboratory of Paris 6 (LIP6) from December 2018 to October 2020.
-My work at LIP6 was focused on designing methods for the automatic detection of anomalies in large sequences of interactions using the framework of stream graphs.
-The main applications of this work are related to fraud detection in financial transactions such as credit card or blockchain based transaction records.
+Before joining Inria, I was a postdoctoral reasearcher in the Complex Networks team, at the computer science laboratory of Paris 6 (LIP6) from December 2018 to October 2020.
+My research work at LIP6 was focused on designing methods for the automatic detection of anomalies in large sequences of interactions.
+The main applications of this work are related to fraud detection in financial transactions.
+During that time, I was also teaching computer science and networking at the Paris 6 University.

 Before working at LIP6, I was a postdoctoral researcher in the Power Systems Design and Studies group at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, USA from March 2017 to November 2018.
 The purpose of this group is to study how power distribution systems can sustain the increasing penetration of renewable energy resources.
-Distribution systems have complex non linear dynamics and ensuring their stability with increasing penetration of renewables is a challenge.
 Within this group, I was mainly working on creating and implementing optimization methods to solve large scale problems such as distribution planning or hosting capacity analysis.

 PhD thesis and resume